DATE/FORMAT

 INTERVIEW

-In our prerecorded conversation, we had the privilege of engaging with Martin Breum, a distinguished journalist and writer with over a decade of firsthand experience on the Arctic front line.
+In our prerecorded conversation, RADIO ARCTIC had the privilege of engaging with Martin Breum, a distinguished journalist and writer with over a decade of firsthand experience on the Arctic front line.
 His extensive journey includes travels with ice-breakers, interviews with scientists and politicians, and an in-depth exploration of Greenland's potential independence, North Pole ownership, and the intricate political and scientific dramas in recent Arctic history—from the perspectives of indigenous people to global superpowers.
 Breum, an author of impactful books on Greenland's geopolitical context such as 'Balladen om Grønland,' 'Når isen Smelter,' 'Det gælder Grønland,' and 'Cold Rush,' currently contributes articles to prominent news media like Weekendavisen and ArcticToday.

 Our discussion with Martin delves into the critical importance of scientific and governmental collaboration in the Arctic.
 We explore the repercussions of the ongoing conflict between Russia and the West on collaboration among Arctic states, the evolving role of Arctic diplomacy in addressing climate challenges, and whether the Arctic can still be considered a 'low-tension zone.'
 We contemplate the prospects of renewed collaboration between the West and Russia, both within and outside the Arctic Council, and the potential impacts of military build-up in the region.
 The conversation also touches on the enduring importance of transnational collaboration and envisions the future shape of Arctic diplomacy amidst climate challenges.
 As a conclusion to our conversation, we hear about Martin Breum's personal experience of standing on the North Pole.
 His parting question leaves us contemplating the path forward: "Where do we go from here?"